etfovac/bpsk-ber/README.md

 ### Results Analysis
 The probability of incorrect bit detection (BER) is practically lost for a large SNR and is of the order of 1/N (1 bit in the sequence).
 All BER curves follow the theoretical BER curve with small deviations.
-Therefore, the BER does not depend on the number of bits transmitted.

 The minimum SNR for which BPSK has 1 bit error depends on the total transmitted bits, so that for a larger number of transmitted bits, the SNR must be higher for the signal to be correctly reconstructed.
-For example. when transmitting 100 bits, it is enough for the SNR to exceed 4 dB so that there is no transmission error, while for the transmission of 100,000 bits, the SNR must exceed 8 dB.
+For example: when transmitting 5 kb, it is enough for the SNR to exceed 6 dB so that there is no transmission error, while for the transmission of 5 Mb, the SNR must exceed 10 dB.

 [View BPSK system modeled and benchmarked against BER(SNR) on File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/79224-bpsk-system-modeled-and-benchmarked-against-ber-snr)